Car Rental in Daressalaam (2026) - Driving Guide & Best Rates

 Helpful Tips

-Rent from established agencies at Julius Nyerere International Airport for convenience, or compare rates with city-center locations which may offer competitive pricing - book through comparison widgets to check current availability and rates.
+Rent from established international agencies at Julius Nyerere International Airport for convenience, or compare rates with reputable city-center providers - always verify insurance coverage and check for any existing damage before accepting the vehicle.

-Dar es Salaam experiences severe traffic congestion during rush hours (typically 7-9 AM and 4-7 PM), particularly on major routes like Morogoro Road and New Bagamoyo Road - plan extra travel time during these periods.
+Traffic congestion in Dar es Salaam is severe during rush hours (typically 7-9 AM and 4-7 PM), on major routes like Morogoro Road and New Bagamoyo Road - plan extra travel time and consider avoiding peak periods.

-Road conditions vary significantly throughout the city, with potholes and unpaved sections common even on main roads, especially during the rainy season (March-May and November-December) when flooding can make some areas impassable.
+Road conditions vary significantly throughout the city, with potholes and unpaved sections common even on main roads, during rainy seasons (March-May and October-December) - drive cautiously and watch for sudden road deterioration.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners